dmirman-zz/gazer/README.md

 ## Updates (December 2019)

- We just resubmitted our manuscript!
+ We just resubmitted our manuscript (find it here: https://psyarxiv.com/4qwr8/)!
 GazeR now has more generalized functionality.

 - GazeR can now read in edf files directly and Tobii .gazepoint files
 - Baseline by messages